coherence-community/coherence-demo/README.md

       --set userArtifacts.image=coherence-demo-sidecar:3.0.0-SNAPSHOT \
       coherence/coherence
    ```

-1. Port forward the HTTP port
+7. **Port Forward the HTTP Port**

    ```bash
    $ kubectl port-forward --namespace coherence-demo-ns coherence-demo-app-0 8080:8080
    ```

-1. Access the application
+8. **Access the Application**</br>

-   Open the following URL to access the application home page.
+   Use the following URL to access the application home page:

    [http://127.0.0.1:8080/application/index.html](http://127.0.0.1:8080/application/index.html)

+9. **Scale the Appication**</br>
-1. Scaling the application using `kubectl`

-   When running the application in Kubernetes, the `Add Server` and `Remove Server` buttons are not available.
-   You need to use kubectl to scale the application.
+  Scale the application using `kubectl`.
+When running the application in Kubernetes, the **Add Server** and **Remove Server** options are not available.
+You need to use `kubectl` to scale the application.

-   Scale the application to 2 nodes using:
+   Scale the application to two nodes:

    ```bash
    $ kubectl scale statefulsets coherence-demo --namespace coherence-demo-ns --replicas=2
    ```

-### Enabling Federation on Kubernetes
+### Enable Federation on Kubernetes

-You must use Coherence 12.2.1.4.0 or above for Federation to work within Kubernetes.
+You must use Oracle Coherence 12.2.1.4.0 or later for Federation to work within Kubernetes.

-The setup for this example uses 2 Coherence clusters in the same Kubernetes cluster.
-If you wish
-to use Federation across Kubernetes cluster please see the [Oracle Coherence Operator Samples](https://oracle.github.io/coherence-operator/docs/samples/#list-of-samples).
+The setup for this example uses two Coherence clusters in the same Kubernetes cluster.
+If you want to use Federation across Kubernetes cluster, see the [Oracle Coherence Operator Samples](https://oracle.github.io/coherence-operator/docs/samples/#list-of-samples).

 * Primary Cluster
   * Release name: cluster-1